Patrick Bahr and Graham Hutton. Submitted to the International Conference on Functional Programming, February 2024.

 These results have important potential applications in functional programming, where coinduction and corecursion are successfully deployed to model continuous reactive systems, dynamic interactivity, signal processing, and other tasks that require flexible manipulation of non-well-founded data.
 Our representation theorems provide a definition paradigm to compactly compute with such data and easily reason about them.

 Graham Hutton and Patrick Bahr.
 A List of Successes That Can Change the World, LNCS 9600, Springer, 2016.

 In the field of program transformation, one often transforms programs into continuation-passing style to make their flow of control explicit, and then immediately removes the resulting continuations using defunctionalisation to make the programs first-order.
 In this article, we show how these two transformations can be fused together into a single transformation step that cuts out the need to first introduce and then eliminate continuations.
 Our approach is calculational, uses standard equational reasoning techniques, and is widely applicable.

 Patrick Bahr and Graham Hutton.
-To appear in the Journal of Functional Programming, 2015.
+Journal of Functional Programming, volume 25, September 2015.

 In this article we present a new approach to the problem of calculating compilers.
 In particular, we develop a simple but general technique that allows us to derive correct compilers from high-level semantics by systematic calculation, with all details of the implementation of the compilers falling naturally out of the calculation process.
 Our approach is based upon the use of standard equational reasoning techniques, and has been applied to calculate compilers for a wide range of language features and their combination, including arithmetic expressions, exceptions, state, various forms of lambda calculi, bounded and unbounded loops, non-determinism, and interrupts.
 All the calculations in the article have been formalised using the Coq proof assistant, which serves as a convenient interactive tool for developing and verifying the calculations.